 Retail Investors Meaning

-Retail Investor is an individual investor that invests in stock markets by purchasing shares of a company or invests in mutual funds, exchange-traded funds, etc. that is facilitated by some broker.
-Such investor invest relatively small amounts as compared to institutional investors like hedge funds, insurance companies, endowment fundsEndowment FundsEndowment fund refers to that investment fund where the donor initially contributes money to a foundation as donations.
+A retail Investor is an individual investor that invests in stock markets by purchasing shares of a company or invests in mutual funds, exchange-traded funds, etc. that is facilitated by some broker.
+Such investors invest relatively small amounts as compared to institutional investors like hedge funds, insurance companies, endowment fundsEndowment FundsEndowment fund refers to that investment fund where the donor initially contributes money to a foundation as donations.
 These foundations comprise hospitals, universities, churches and non-profit organizations.
 It has a structured mechanism where the principal sum is invested to generate income for running the foundation., etc. They invest smaller amounts in comparison to institutional investors.

 #1 – Return of Capital